RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/editor-nodeSnap.md

          <img alt="" src="/images/nodeSnap-14.jpg" class="thumbimage" /></a>
       </div>
    </div>
-   <p>nodeSnap also allows you to do a mirror on the specificed axis.</p>
+   <p>nodeSnap also allows you to do a mirror on the specified axis.</p>

    <div class="thumb tleft">
       <div class="thumbinner" style="width:602px;">